Bahmni/speech-assistant-package/README.md

     external: true
 ```
   Note :
-  * speech-Assistant-Distro is intergrated with [Bahmni](https://github.com/Bahmni/bahmni-package), that's why network name is mentioned as 'bahmni-docker_default'
+  * Speech Assistant application is intergrated with [Bahmni](https://github.com/Bahmni/bahmni-package), that's why network name is mentioned as 'bahmni-docker_default'
-  * remove the networks field if you don't need external network, else update it with external network name and external network should exist in docker when we are making applications up.
+  * Remove the networks field if you don't need external network.
+  * If external network is required, update it with external network name and it should present in the docker.

 4. make applications up (make sure models are available - mentioned in step 2)
 ```